-ProImmune provides a seamless, high-throughput, core facility service for measuring cell mediated immunity in qualified T cell ELISpot assays for IFN-gamma, IL-2, IL-4, IL-10, IL-13, IL-17, Granzyme B, and many others.
+ProImmune provides a seamless, high-throughput, core facility service for measuring cell mediated immunity in qualified T cell ELISpot assays for cyokines, such as IFN-gamma, IL-2, IL-4, IL-10, IL-13, IL-17, Granzyme B, and many others.

 Save yourself the cost and effort of setting up these time-consuming ELISpot assays in your lab.
 Let our experienced ELISpot CRO team do the work for you, with high reproducibility and rapid turnaround.
 We have the capability to process tens to hundreds of samples in a project in a high throughput format, freeing up your time for core work and project planning.